 The following output mode commands are intended for temporary testing only and affect only the current input, input memory and input resolution.
 These revert to Saved setting if a new input is selected and are not saved.
-Use the Output Setup Menu to program the output mode, or modes, if the "Auto" setting is not being used (or use MENU 0873, MENU 0874, MENU 0872 or MENU 0877 above).
+Use the Output Setup Menu to program the output mode, or modes, if the "Auto" setting is not being used (or use MENU 0871 or MENU 0872 above).